 There are many options when choosing to use essential oils for breastfeeding.
-It is important to be safe and do your research before using them.
+It’s important to be safe and do your research before using them and always consult your doctor before doing so.

 USING ESSENTIAL OILS FOR BREASTFEEDING